Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Non-commutative classical model of Yukawa and Lee-Wick potential

-We see that noncommutativity introduces a correction to the Yukawa potential that decays as $r^{-3}$.
+Noncommutativity introduces a correction to the Yukawa potential that scales as $r^{-3}$.

-The NC Yukawa potential is illustrated in the fig. (\ref{figYNC1}).
-The left figure shows the usual Yukawa potential in comparison to NC correction as function of the radial distance.
-The right figure is the NC Yukawa potential versus the radial distance for $\Theta=0.3$, $\Theta=0.7$ and $\Theta=0.9$ in area units.
+The NC Yukawa potential is illustrated in Fig.~\ref{figYNC1}.
+The left panel shows the comparison between the standard Yukawa potential and its NC correction.
+The right panel displays the resulting NC Yukawa potential for different values of $\Theta$.